EQUINIMITY PROJECT, Tucson, AZ

 SATORI SCHOOL, Tucson, AZ

-2-day workshop with middle school students that included the sharing of signature pieces “LOOK!” and “Out of Line.”
+2-day workshop with middle school students that included the sharing of signature pieces “LOOK!” and “OUT OF LINE.”
 Students worked with Repertory Company members to adapt both pieces to speak to students’ own life experiences.
 Satori School’s Art Education teacher will continue to develop the pieces for presentation at a school concert scheduled in January 2019.
 (Photo credit: M. Thayer)

 Workshop at Satori School for the 8th graders that included a sharing of “LOOK!”, followed by a Q&A discussion session and a movement workshop.
 Students developed their own “LOOK!” statements with accompanying movement.
 Company members then helped students work together to create their own “LOOK!” choreography.

-LOOK! was created to ask why we look at others who are different and in turn, how we feel when others look at us.
+“LOOK!“ was created to ask why we look at others who are different and in turn, how we feel when others look at us.
 This theme resonates strongly in our lives as we all deal with issues surrounding conformity and being different.
 Through this short residency, we hoped to have initiated a dialogue towards understanding, acceptance and respect for all of the wonderful diversity that surrounds us every day.
 (Photo credit: M. Giffords)

 SISTER JOSE WOMEN’S CENTER, Tucson, AZ

 Sister Jose Women’s Center is a Tucson-based non-profit organization with the mission to care and nurture homeless women in a welcoming and safe environment.
-Dancesequences began a partnership with the Center in September 2017 to encourage individual and group movement expressions through an on-site residency consisting of weekly 1-hour Mettler-based Joyful Movement classes.
+Dancesequences began a partnership with the Center to encourage individual and group movement expressions through an on-site residency consisting of weekly 1-hour Joyful Movement classes.
 Effective November 2017, Joyful Movement was integrated into the Center’s CREATE program that seeks to empower women by encouraging self-discovery and expression through creativity.
 (Photo credit: P. Buckley)